Create a Solar Print Using the Sun-Group Lesson Available Now

 Title: Create a Solar Print Using the Sun

 Time: 2ish hours

-Description: We will make a blue print using the sun, also known as a solar print or a cyanotype print, which is a non toxic alternative photo process that uses the sun light (or an exposuring unit) and yields a rich cyan-indigo blue print.
+Description: We will make a blue print using the sun, also known as a solar print or a cyanotype print, which is a non-toxic alternative photo process that uses the sunlight (or an exposing unit) and yields a rich cyan-indigo blue print.

-I will have items to use to block out the sun leaving the silhouettes and you may also want to bring objects from home which can be used to make a contact print/photogram.
+I will have items for you to use to block out the sun leaving the silhouettes of the item as the final image.
+You may also want to bring objects from home which can be used to make a contact print/photogram to block out the sun.
 Flowers and plant cuttings can produce beautiful silhouettes and other ideas include buttons, feathers, lace, shells...anything that will block out light and create a pattern.

 Level: Beginner, 14 and up

 What to bring: Clothes that can get dirty.

-What you will learn: How to make a cyanotype print (solar print), how to collect items in the world for your art, how to pay attention to this wild and prescious place.
+What you will learn: How to make a cyanotype print (solar print), how to collect items in the world for your art, how to pay attention to this wild and precious place.

 What you will go home with: One 8" x 10" print and four 4" x 5" prints.